Auschwitz survivors pay homage as world remembers Holocaust

 Human Rights First, a U.S. organization, recalled those killings and warned that "today's threats do not come solely from the fringe."

-That accusation is incorrect.
-The observances at the memorial site pay homage each Jan.
-27 to all of the camp's victims, both Jews and gentiles.

-Counter-protesters at Auschwitz on Sunday held up a "Fascism Stop" sign and an Israeli flag, while police kept the two groups apart.

-Former prisoners placed flowers Sunday at an execution wall at Auschwitz.
+Former Auschwitz prisoners placed flowers early Sunday at an execution wall at Auschwitz, paying homage before the arrival of the nationalists at the same spot.
 They wore striped scarves that recalled their uniforms, some with the red letter "P," the symbol the Germans used to mark them as Poles.

 Early in World War II, most prisoners were Poles, rounded up by the occupying German forces.
 Later, Auschwitz was transformed into a mass killing site for Jews, Roma and others, operating until the liberation by Soviet forces on Jan.
 27, 1945.

+"We shall never forget.
+We shall never be indifferent.
+We must stand up for our liberal democracy," Maas wrote.

+Over the past year, Germany has seen a rising number of often violent attacks against Jews carried out by neo-Nazis and Muslims, prompting the government to appoint a commissioner against anti-Semitism and to start funding a national registration office for anti-Semitic hate crimes.

-The clashes of views at Auschwitz come amid a surge of right-wing extremism in Poland and elsewhere in the West.
+The appearance by nationalists at Auschwitz comes amid a surge of right-wing extremism in Poland and elsewhere in the West.
 It is fed by a broader grievance many Poles have that their suffering during the war at German hands is little known abroad while there is greater knowledge of the Jewish tragedy.

 However recent surveys show that knowledge of the atrocities during World War II is declining generally.